superkabuki/qq/README.md

 # `qque`  is a shorthand SCTE-35
+## This is not functioning yet, I'm still working out the details.
+05/30/2025

 * __No PTS__ hardcoded in  __qque__  Signals.
   * __SCTE-35 PTS is a big problem__ for a lot of people and __it's unnecessary__.